lumilio/Jungle-didakoo.com-README.md/README.md

 [Ethereum](https://ethereum.org/en/) is a distributed computing platform based on [Blockchain](https://en.wikipedia.org/wiki/Blockchain) technology.
 Ethereum enables the execution of smart contracts and decentralized applications in a secure environment without the need for a central authority.

-To create your player in Jungle you need a [MetaMask](https://metamask.io/) crypto wallet, which provides a unique blockchain address that proves ownership of the player's items NFTs.
-With MetaMask, you can create infinite anonymous wallets and addresses for free.
-In the next section [How to login](https://github.com/lumilio/Jungle-didakoo.com-README.md?tab=readme-ov-file#how-to-login) you will see a tutorial  .
+To play Jungle you don’t need to create a player.
+However, if you want access to more features, you can create one using a [MetaMask](https://metamask.io/) crypto wallet.
+MetaMask provides a unique blockchain address that proves ownership of your in-game item NFTs.
+You can create unlimited anonymous wallets and addresses for free.
+In the next section [How to login](https://github.com/lumilio/Jungle-didakoo.com-README.md?tab=readme-ov-file#how-to-login) you will find a tutorial.

 <!-- The introduction of Ethereum NFTs has allowed didakoo.com to recognize players and their NFTs without requiring an email or password.
 This is done through the use of crypto wallet [MetaMask](https://metamask.io/), which provides a unique blockchain address that proves ownership of the player's NFTs.
 With Metamask you can create infinite anonymous wallets and addresses for free.  -->